Create a Mixtape for Your Product

 We create a basis for the final product, something we can go back to in case of doubt or when we question what we’re doing.
 A virtual or physical beacon that guides us through the dark shores of the product design process.
 Something visual that we can hold on to and that we can hold accountable.

 While we do that, we often forget that the environment we’re working in has a tremendous impact on the quality of our work.
 Some of us feel comfortable in a coffee shop environment, some need absolute silence to get stuff done.
 Some work better in the morning or at night, when it’s dark outside.
-I know digital artists who go through entire seasons of sitcoms on a second screen while painting on their huge Wacom tablet, just to keep their brains busy and inspired while their eyes do the judgement.
+I know digital artists who go through entire seasons of sitcoms on a second screen while painting on their huge Wacom tablet, just to keep their brains busy and inspired while their eyes do the judgment.

 I do embrace the open plan office I’m in, but writing works much better at night when I’m in my home office.
 And I listen to music.

-So I started to analyse my Spotify history: during the times I had been writing on Web Fatale, which songs did I listen to?
+So I started to analyze my Spotify history: during the times I had been writing on Web Fatale, which songs did I listen to?
 Could I identify a pattern?
 I collected all the songs in a playlist and made two stunning discoveries:

 - The music I had selected was mostly electronic: House, Electroclash, Electropop.